-The Great Lakes ADA Center and other ADA National Network members offer several free online trainings each month on a variety of topics related to the Americans with Disabilities Act, the ADA.
-All of the sessions are free but require advance registration.
+The Great Lakes ADA Center and other ADA National Network members offered several free online trainings last month on a variety of topics related to the Americans with Disabilities Act, the ADA.
+These session archives are available at no cost.

 If you have follow-up questions about any of the topics covered, make use of the free ADA help line: (800) 949-4232.
 In Indiana, your call will be directed to the Great Lakes ADA Center.